ComfortN/Todo-list/todo-list/README.md

 ## Description

-This is a simple Todo List application built using React for the frontend and Node.js with Express and Knex.js for the backend.
+This is a simple Todo List application built using React for the frontend and json-server for simulating a REST API backend.
 It allows users to create, edit, delete, and search for tasks.
-Users can sign up, log in, and their tasks are saved in the database and persist across sessions.
+Users can sign up, log in, and their tasks are saved in a mock database provided by json-server and persist across sessions.

 ### Features